 This is why some gurus suggest you create vision boards.
 Whenever you see the pictures on the board, you feel motivated to take action.

 The moment you see your vision board, you are reminded of your dreams and what you want to accomplish in life.
-And this, this triggers you to take action and work on your goals.
+And this triggers you to take action and work on your goals.

 You can do the same too.
-Or write your most important goal on a piece of paper about the business card size and keep inside your wallet.
+Or write your most important goal on a piece of paper about the business card size and keep it inside your wallet.

 So every time when you take out your wallet, open it, you will see your goal there.
 And this creates a trigger to remind you of what you need to do.